-Shifts in Minnesota's population, coupled with slower state revenue growth, increased health care costs and continued prioritization of K-12 spending all add up to create major budget challenges in the future.
+Shifts in Minnesota's population, coupled with the decline in state revenue, increased health care costs and continued prioritization of K12 spending all add up to create major budget challenges in the future.

-To help illustrate the problem the state will face over the next 25 years, the 2009 Budget Trends Study Commission offers the following scenario: Assuming revenue grows 3.9% per year, health care continues to grow at 8.5% and spending on K-12 education grows by 2% per year (CPI inflation) for the next 25 years, all other segments of the budget beyond health care and K-12 will have to be reduced by 3.9% each year to avoid budget deficits.
-This would nearly eliminate all other areas of spending by 2035.43
+To help illustrate the problem the state will face over the next 25 years, the 2009 Budget Trends Study Commission offers the following scenario: Assume revenue grows 3.9% per year and health care continues to grow at a rate of 8.5% per year.
+In order to achieve balanced budgets over the 25 year time horizon, expenditures on all other segments of the budget, including K12 education, would have to remain essentially flat; if instead, we make the assumption that health care continues to grow at 8.5% and spending on K12 education grows by 2% per year (CPI inflation) for the next 25 years, all other segments of the budget beyond health care and K-12 will have to be reduced by 3.9 percent each year to avoid budget deficits.
+This would nearly eliminate all other areas of spending by 2035.33

-State Economist Tom Stinson and State Demographer Tom Gillaspy predict that a "new normal" is upon us, which includes: higher interest rates, slower economic growth, an increase in the number of retirees, less consumption coupled with more saving, a more diverse population, and increased uncertainty in our personal, state and national future.44 It is during these times of economic stress that forces for change are heightened, new opportunities are revealed and wholesale program changes can occur.45
+State Economist Tom Stinson and State Demographer Tom Gillaspy predict that a "new normal" is upon us, which includes: higher interest rates, slower economic growth, an increase in the number of retirees, less consumption coupled with more saving, a more diverse population, and increased uncertainty in our personal, state and national future.34 It is during these times of economic stress that forces for change are heightened, new opportunities are revealed and wholesale program changes can occur.35

 The state is currently on an unsustainable track.
 A "quick fix" through increased taxes or cuts in services are not going to solve this problem and certainly will not lead to lasting progress.
-Fundamental reforms and major changes in thought and action are necessary - even if this means increases in short-term expenditures.46

-Moreover, the challenge we face is not just to balance the budget, especially the current one, but to find sustainable, long-term solutions to delivering public services that meet our citizens' expectations for price (cost) and quality.
-Transformative governing, innovative delivery of services and increased efficiency are necessary in order to not only extricate our state from its current fiscal trend but also to create lasting, meaningful change.
+Substantive reforms and major changes in thought and action are necessary - even if this means increases in short-term expenditures36.
+Transformative governing, innovative delivery of services and increased efficiency are necessary in order to not only extricate our state from its current fiscal situation but also to create lasting, meaningful change.